How to Scrape Vital YouTube Data With Python

 Step 1: Importing libraries and packages

-At this stage, it's important to import the libraries and packages that will be utilized in our script for interacting with web elements.
+At this point, we need to load the libraries and packages which are targeted towards web elements for which the scripts have been written.
 Additionally, we should include modules for data processing and runtime management to ensure efficient execution of the script.

 from selenium.webdriver.chrome.options import Options